ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Establishing a Transport-Capable HTTP/3 Connection {#establishing}

-In order to indicate support for WebTransport, both the client and the server MUST send a SETTINGS_WEBTRANSPORT_MAX_SESSIONS value greater than "0" in their SETTINGS frame.
+In order to indicate support for WebTransport, the server MUST send a SETTINGS_WEBTRANSPORT_MAX_SESSIONS value greater than "0" in its SETTINGS frame.
 The default value for the SETTINGS_WEBTRANSPORT_MAX_SESSIONS parameter is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.
-Note that the client only needs to send a value greater than "0"; since clients initiate WebTransport sessions, the actual value is not significant.
+Note that the client does not need to send any value to indicate support for WebTransport; clients indicate support for WebTransport by using the "webtransport" upgrade token in CONNECT requests establishing WebTransport sessions (see {{upgrade-token}}).

 The client MUST NOT send a WebTransport request until it has received the setting indicating WebTransport support from the server.

 \[\[RFC editor: please remove the following paragraph before publication.]]

-Similarly, the server MUST NOT process any incoming WebTransport requests until the client settings have been received, as the client may be using a version of the WebTransport extension that is different from the one used by the server.
+For draft verisons of WebTransport only, the server MUST NOT process any incoming WebTransport requests until the client settings have been received, as the client may be using a version of the WebTransport extension that is different from the one used by the server.

 Because WebTransport over HTTP/3 requires support for HTTP/3 datagrams and the Capsule Protocol, both the client and the server MUST indicate support for HTTP/3 datagrams by sending a SETTINGS_H3_DATAGRAM value set to 1 in their SETTINGS frame (see {{Section 2.1.1 of HTTP-DATAGRAM}}).
+Servers should also note that CONNECT requests to establish new WebTransport sessions, in addition to other messages, may arrive before this SETTING is received (see
+{{buffering-incoming}}).

 WebTransport over HTTP/3 also requires support for QUIC datagrams.
 To indicate support, both the client and the server MUST send a max_datagram_frame_size